 This mirrorless Hasselblad X1D requires a little more care and attention than a usual camera, but the quality you’ll get instead is mind-blowing.
 The 50 MP relatively large sensor delivers an outcome with less noise and wider dynamic range.
 The touchscreen interface is also very quick and bright.
 It’s a little slower than many DSLR and mirrorless cameras, but the autofocus system isn’t bad at all.
 The clarity of each photo taken by the Hasselblad X1D is definitely worth its price.
 Portable and powerful, this camera has set the bar of quality and professionalism higher than the expectations.

-Sony Alpha a7S II Mirrorless Digital Camera
+Cameras: Sony Alpha a7S II Mirrorless Digital

 We’ve decided to include a bonus for the videographers out there too.
 Even though you can take excellent photos with it too, the Sony Alpha a7S mirrorless camera is widely considered as one of the best video shooting cameras right now.
 It is capable of UHD 4K internal recording at 30 fps and 1080p at 120 fps.
-Apart from the 12.2 MP sensor, the camera also involves a BIONZ X image processor, that work together to obtain an dynamic range with reduced noise and high sensitivity.
+Apart from the 12.2 MP sensor, the camera also involves a BIONZ X image processor, that work together to obtain a dynamic range with reduced noise and high sensitivity.
 If you shoot videos frequently you should seriously consider Sony Alpha a7S II as it will never disappoint with its video quality.